csokosgeza/multiagent/README.md

 ## External Components & Credits

 * **Chess FEN Generator:** The chess image-to-FEN capability relies on an external Python script.
-If you are using a specific public repository for this, please credit it here. (e.g., "The FEN generation from chess diagrams is based on/inspired by the work found at [LINK_TO_FEN_GENERATOR_REPO_IF_APPLICABLE]").
+The FEN generation from chess diagrams is based on by the work found at https://github.com/tsoj/Chess_diagram_to_FEN.
 * **Stockfish:** For chess analysis.

 ## How to Run (High-Level)